jcbeyler/wasm-to-llvm-prototype/README.md

 ## Synopsis

-You can call the executable with
+You can call the executable with:

 ```
 llvm_wasm <wasm filename>